Who is Interfaith Caregivers of Ozaukee County?

-We are a non-profit organization whose mission is to provide voluntary supportive services to senior citizens and adults with limited mobility.
+We are a non-profit organization whose mission is to provide voluntary supportive services to senior citizens and those with disabilities .
 Our goal is to help our clients maintain an independent lifestyle.

 How long has Interfaith been in existence?

 Interfaith began in Ozaukee County in 1993.
 The Interfaith movement was started in the late 1980s by the Robert Wood Johnson Foundation, created from a well-researched, proven methodology.
 Hundreds of Interfaith organizations were established across the country.
-For over 22 years, Interfaith Caregiver Volunteers have provided free services to those in need within the Ozaukee community.
+Since our inception, Interfaith Caregiver volunteers have provided free services to those in need within the Ozaukee community.

 How is Interfaith supported financially?

-Through congregational, community, business and individual contributions, and grants.
-Yearly successful fundraising events and volunteer appreciation efforts are hosted to promote and support ongoing programs.
-Additionally, Interfaith Ozaukee is supported by various private foundations, the Ozaukee County Lions Club, the Volunteer Center of Ozaukee County, and more than 50 local congregations of various faiths.
-These supporters regard Interfaith Ozaukee as a trusted and reliable resource in the community.
+Interfaith receives financial support through congregations, community organizations, service groups, businesses and community members, as well as grants through local, state and federal sources.
+These supporters regard Interfaith as a trusted and reliable resource in the community.
 We have a communications strategy in place to continually inform and engage these resources and seek continuous partnerships for volunteer recruitment and other support.

 Who does Interfaith serve?

-We serve seniors and adults with disabilities living in Ozaukee County.
-We help regardless of race, religious belief or economic status.
+We serve seniors living in Ozaukee County.
+We help regardless of race, religious belief, sexual orientation, gender identity or economic status.
 Those in need do not have to be a member of a congregation to receive service.
-Click here for a Client Application.

 What services does Interfaith provide?